hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 ````
->ssh
+>ssh public ssh-key.public
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 If a script is being used to automate this process, the best practice is for the